microsoft/pxt/common-docs/identity/sign-in.md

 https://youtu.be/4r5tGfi2BFI

-Once you've signed in, you'll see your login initials displayed in the upper-right corner of the editor.
+Once you've signed in, you'll see your profile picture (or your login initials if you don't have a picture) displayed in the upper-right corner of the editor.

 ![Identity initials](/static/identity/login-id.jpg)